Complete reducibility and subgroups of exceptional algebraic groups: Reductive algebraic groups

 \section{Reductive algebraic groups}

-The above discussion generalises at once to other groups with an appropriate notion of parabolic subgroup and Levi factor; in particular when $G$ is a reductive algebraic group.
+The above discussion generalises at once to other groups with an appropriate notion of parabolic subgroup and Levi subgroup; in particular when $G$ is a reductive algebraic group.
 The formal definition in this case is that a subgroup $P$ of $G$ is parabolic if $G/P$ is a projective variety.
 However, a more useful characterisation for us can be given using the structure theory of reductive groups, which we now outline.

-Among connected linear algebraic groups, the simple objects are by definition those which are non-abelian and have no proper, connected normal subgroups.
-Such groups are determined up to isogeny---i.e.~a homomorphism with a finite kernel---by the field $k$ and one of the Dynkin diagrams below, which are divided into those of \emph{classical type} $A_n$ $(n \ge 1)$, $B_n$ ($n\geq 2$), $C_n$ ($n\geq 3$), $D_n$ ($n\geq 4$); and those of \emph{exceptional type} $E_6$, $E_7$, $E_8$, $F_4$ or $G_2$.
+Amongst connected linear algebraic groups, the simple objects are by definition those which are non-abelian and have no non-trivial proper connected normal subgroups.
+Such groups are determined up to isogeny---i.e.~a homomorphism with a finite kernel---by the algebraically closed field $k$ and one of the Dynkin diagrams below, which are divided into those of \emph{classical type} $A_n$ $(n \ge 1)$, $B_n$ ($n\geq 2$), $C_n$ ($n\geq 3$), $D_n$ ($n\geq 4$), and those of \emph{exceptional type} $E_6$, $E_7$, $E_8$, $F_4$ or $G_2$.

-In addition to these simple groups, we mention the additive group of the field $k$, often denoted $\Ga$, and the multiplicative group $k^{\ast}$, denoted $\Gm$.
-Linear algebraic groups with a subnormal series whose successive quotients all isomorphic to $\Ga$ coincide with the set of connected unipotent groups.
-Linear algebraic groups with a composition series whose quotients are isomorphic to $\Gm$ are in fact a direct product $\Gm^r$ for some $r$ and are called \emph{tori}.
-It is then a theorem that a connected soluble group is an extension of a torus by a unipotent group.\footnote{All these statements are \emph{heavily} dependent on the condition that $k$ is algebraically closed.}
+We also need to mention the additive group of the field $k$, often denoted $\Ga$, and the multiplicative group $k^{\ast}$, denoted $\Gm$.
+Since our groups are varieties over an algebraically closed field, it follows that groups with a subnormal series whose successive quotients are all $\Ga$ coincide with connected unipotent groups.
+Similarly, linear algebraic groups with a composition series whose quotients are isomorphic to $\Gm$ are precisely direct products $\Gm^r$ for some $r$, and are called \emph{tori}.
+It is then a theorem that a a connected soluble linear algebraic group is the semidirect product of a connected unipotent group and a torus.

 Tori play an important role in the structure theory of reductive groups.
 All maximal tori in a linear algebraic group are conjugate to one another, and their dimension is called the \emph{rank} of the group.
 This is the number $n$ of nodes in the Dynkin diagram when $G$ is simple.
+For a maximal torus $T$ of $G$, we let $W(G) = N_G(T)/T$ be the Weyl group of $G$ with respect to $T$.